Philippine Haiku Adapted

 present calls the brave.

-10. Heroic Migrant
+10.

-Far from native shore,
+Far from native shores,

-sacrifice becomes the wage,
+sacrifice becomes the reward,

-homeland still remembers.
+Homeland still remembers.

 Empty chairs remain,

-laws unspoken, voices hushed,
+Laws unspoken, voices hushed,

 justice left behind.

-Clock strikes with resolve,
+The clock strikes with resolve,

 marching feet ignite the streets,

-destiny unfolds.
+Destiny unfolds.

 Crowds chant in the square,